 That’s not what David Ogilvy would do.

-To get real results from your content marketing you need to watch this training.
+To get real results from your content marketing you need to do this training.

 I documented the proven distribution channels I use to make sales inside that training.
 Here’s a screenshot from the lesson on content distribution for sales:

-Why (TF) Content?
-What (TF) Is Content?
-What (TF) Is Content In Content Marketing?
+Why Content?
+What Is Content?
+What Is Content In Content Marketing?

 Have you seen the movie Bumblebee?

 Oh, you thought they made that movie to sell movie tickets?